 We give you amazing flexibility to report on the data which matters to you when it matters to you and in the way that matters to you, and date ranges are no exception.
 Any chart or table you create can report on data daily, weekly, fortnightly, four-weekly, monthly, quarterly or yearly.
 By default any date range you select will be relative (either previous to or following from) the default date you selected when creating your report.
 However, you can override this on an individual basis by pressing ‘Set Custom date’.

 Choosing a data source

-As an all-in-one reporting and forecasting solution, we allow you to both report on the past and look to the future.
-Use the Data Source option to display actual data, forecast data or a combination of Forecast and Actual data, and start gaining greater insight into both your business past and present, and your business future.
+As an all-in-one reporting and forecasting solution, we allow you to both reports on the past and look to the future.
+Use the Data Source option to display actual data, forecast data or a combination of Forecast and Actual data, and start gaining greater insight into both your business past and present and your business future.